payu-india/CMS-Chatbot/docs/Collect Payments/explore-android-sdks/android-checkoutpro-sdk/flashpay-coupled-flow-android-integration.md

 config.enableMFAViaBiometric = true // if set to true, then during payment via OTP, there will an option to enable biometric authentication.
-// If selected, the biometric registration process will start after payment success callback is triggered.
+// If selected, the biometric registration process will start after payment success callback is triggered. config.authenticateOnly = Pass this as true if you want to authenticate only using PayU.
+By default we will authorize.
 ```

 #### Customise UI with your content